Ohrdruf concentration camp: Operation

 In addition to those killed on the death marches, an estimated 3,000 inmates died from exhaustion or were murdered inside the camp.
 Together with those worked to death here but moved elsewhere to die, estimates of the total number of victims are around 7,000.

 Liberation

-Ohrdruf was liberated on April 4, 1945, by the 4th Armored Division, led by Brigadier General Joseph F. H. Cutrona, and the 89th Infantry Division.
+Ohrdruf was liberated on April 4, 1945, by the 4th Armored Division, led by Brig.
+Gen. Joseph F. H. Cutrona, and the 89th Infantry Division commanded by Maj.
+Gen. Thomas D. Finley.
 It was the first Nazi concentration camp liberated by the U.S. Army.

 When the soldiers of the 4th Armored Division entered the camp, they discovered piles of bodies, some covered with lime, and others partially incinerated on pyres.
 The ghastly nature of their discovery led General Dwight D. Eisenhower, Supreme Commander of the Allied Forces in Europe, to visit the camp on April 12, with Generals George S. Patton and Omar Bradley.
 After his visit, Eisenhower cabled General George C. Marshall, the head of the Joint Chiefs of Staff in Washington, describing his trip to Ohrdruf: